mstevetodd/EngineDriver_Home/docs/operation/interface.rst

 Once you select a server the |T-S| will be automatically displayed.

-If you only ever connect to one |WTS| you can effectively bypass this screen by enabling the `Auto-Connect to WiThrottle Server? <../configuration/preferences.html#auto-connect-to-withrottle-server>`_ preference.
+If you only ever connect to one |WTS-DCC-EX| you can effectively bypass this screen by enabling the `Auto-Connect to WiThrottle Server? <../configuration/preferences.html#auto-connect-to-withrottle-server>`_ preference.

 .. note::
   :class: note-ed-hidden-title